 Yet, what in The Wealth of Nations does originate from a moral attitude, sprouts from the same ideals which drove French and German romantic traditions—which include the young Marx.
 It would not be surprising that even educated readers would confuse a random passage from The Wealth of Nations with, say, the Manuscripts of 1848.
 From an ideological perspective, the similarities are unsurprising.
 It should be a triviality to identify Enlightened ideals with the primitive utopians—e.g. the likes of Étienne Cabet—as well as modern socialists.
 The fact that this identification is not perceived, even by public intellectuals, is (pun intended) illuminating.

-The world today is far, at least as far as it ever was, from realizing them.
-Rather than a reason to disregard them, this is a reason to resucitate them.
-So-called liberals suddenly appear as lovers of the exercise of violence and force, apologists of tyrannies, and subordinates to concentrated private power.
+At the same time, so-called liberals suddenly appear as lovers of the exercise of violence and force, apologists of tyrannies, and subordinates to concentrated private power.
 This should not be tolerated.
 The left, at least the libertarian left—I use the word libertarian in its original sense—should persist in drawing from the Enlightened ideals.
 Since they have been forgotten, since what little is remembered is distorted, the left should resurrect them.
 Socialism, in all its variations, is but an application of the fundamental liberal principle—opposition to concentrated power—to societies where such concentration falls on private capital and not on the court or the state.
+I fear that if a profound change is not undertaken, sooner rather than later, human kind will not have survived to see even a primitive form of true liberalism.